abelr20/restaurant-pos/README.md

 Restaurant Waiter/Manager

 ### What is the problem you’re solving?
-Small restaurants need a simple, fast, functional, subscriptionless low cost POS solution that can compete with Micros e7, Square POS, Toast, EPOS, etc.
+Small restaurants need a simple, fast, functional, low cost, and subscriptionless POS solution that can compete with Micros e7, Square POS, Toast, EPOS, etc.

 ### Solution = Create a Point of Sale (POS) System that is:
 1. Low cost, low maintenance